xytovl/steam-runtime-tools/subprojects/README.md

 user right now), and so that we can build it with a suitable `DT_RPATH` to be included in relocatable builds of pressure-vessel.

+To compare with upstream or merge from upstream, the procedure is similar to bubblewrap (see above).

 libglnx
 -------